Aspen Art Museum

 Problem:

-As art museum attendance has declined 17% within ages 18-40 since 1982 with the rates flatten out since 2000, the main issue at hand is to seek and grab the interest impactfully, through digital and print support and an user-friendly exhibition page with responsive design.
+Research: Categorized the research into two main groups; Simplicity and Engagement.
+Research findings explained how the over-abundance of information can lead to feelings of overwhelm which deters interest and that the main issue at hand is to seek and grab the interest impactfully, through digital and print support and a user-friendly exhibition page with responsive design.

 Proposal: